Qbizinc/qbiz-wiki/technology/airflow/sandbox-data-pipeline.md

   - Has not been needed yet, but could still happen in the future
 - Update DAG to assume AWS service roles and get temp credentials
 - Snowflake table writing problem (i.e. BQ path problem)?
-- Separate "fetch" tasks into their own pipeline to generate data and send to landing zone, and then have another ETL transform them
+- Separate "fetch" tasks (querying data from RapidAPI) into their own pipeline to generate data and send to landing zone, and then have another ETL transform them (this way, the same set of data will be associated with a specific datetime DAGRun)
 - Replicate in Prefect

 ### DevOps